krokis/layla/src/test/cases/lists.md

   }
   ~~~

-- Returns multiple elements if a list is passed, including nulls
+- Returns multiple elements if a list is passed, including `null`'s

   ~~~ lay
   a = 1 2 3 4 5 6 7